Input

 • OEO: Overlap Enhanced Orbitals are used.

 • GEN: VB orbitals are defined by users.
+The orbitals will be described in terms of basis functions explicitly in Orbital description ($ORB) section.
 (Default)

 Note